 CMMU 164 Health Justice in Conflict: Explores three case studies to address critical themes of healthcare inequalities in the context of conflict: the legal battle of Ecuadorians against Texaco/Chevron; the struggle of “comfort women” during World War II; and chemical saturation in Iraq.
 J. Rubaii

 FMST 194L Decoloniality, Feminism, and Science Studies: Introduces decolonial perspectives and considers how science studies might be radically transformed through an engagement with decolonial, indigenous, and black feminist perspectives, and scholars from the global South.
 Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements; courses 1 and 100.
 Enrollment is restricted to juniors and seniors.
 Enrollment limited to 20.
-K. Lyons
+Instructor: (previously K. Lyons)

 SOCY 125 Society And Nature: A healthy society requires a stable and sustainable relationship between society and nature.
 Covering past, present, and future, the course covers environmental history of the U.S., the variety and extent of environmental problems today, and explores their likely development in our lifetimes.
 Enrollment is restricted to sophomore, junior, and senior majors, proposed majors, and minors in sociology, global information and enterprise, and Latin American studies/sociology combined.